REFLECTIONS - 'Ask about the COVID-19 vaccine’

-We have been receiving feedback from many local people that they do not have enough information about the Covid-19 vaccine.
-Some have been worried about having to decide whether to take the vaccine and were unaware who to approach to get their concerns addressed.
-Some also wanted to know where they can get accurate information to counter the misinformation circulating about the Covid-19 vaccine.
+We have been receiving feedback from many local people that they do not have enough information about the COVID-19 vaccine.
+Some have been worried about having to decide whether to take the vaccine and were unaware of who to approach to get their concerns addressed.
+Some also wanted to know where they can get accurate information to counter the misinformation circulating about the COVID-19 vaccine.

 The Q&A platform gave an opportunity to residents to put their questions directly by the experts and get accurate first-hand information to help them to make informed decisions.

 Post-event, we sent an evaluation survey to the attendees to gather their feedback on the event.
 We received many positive responses from the audience on the event, suggesting that such online forums are a useful mechanism in getting messages out into the community.